linode/docs/docs/networking/dns/dnssec-with-nsd-on-centos-7.md

-The purpose of the `sleep` in the `else` block, in the event that you run multiple slaves, if they all boot at the same time the `sleep` will space out when the maintenance restart and flush happens reducing the odds that multiple slaves happen to reboot at the same time.
+The purpose of the `sleep` in the `else` block, in the event that you run multiple slaves, if they all boot at the same time the `sleep` will space out when the maintenance restart and flush happens reducing the odds that multiple slaves happen to restart at the same time.
+It probably does not matter if they do but during the brief daemon restart they won't be responding to name lookup requests.

-Once the script is in its proper place, I add the following to the `root`
+With the script is in its proper place, add the following to the `root`
 crontab:

     * * * * * /bin/bash /root/bin/start_nsd.sh > /dev/null 2>&1